Quick Primer on Black Holes

 might actually emit incandescent radiation, of undetectably low

-between two close points becoming large enough to produce a real
+spacetime curvature between two close points becoming large

-those recently observed to collide and emit detectable
+black holes, such as those recently observed to collide and emit

-formation of the incredibly massive black holes (roughly 107
+the formation of the incredibly massive black holes (roughly 107

 times the “normal” stellar black hole mass) that seem to exist